StamusNetworks/SELKS/README.rst

 HTTPS access
 ============

-Scirius and Kibana are bookmarked in Iceweasel and could be used directly with just a click once logged in the SELKS desktop.
+Scirius and EveBox have desktop icons and could be used directly with just a double click once logged in the SELKS desktop.

 If you wish to remotely (from a different PC on your network) access the dashboards you could do that as follows (in your browser):